Jeff Hardy: Total Nonstop Action Wrestling (2004–2006)

-Hardy was scheduled to wrestle on the pre-show of Turning Point in December 2005, but once again no-showed the event, again citing traveling problems.
+Hardy was scheduled to wrestle on the pre-show of Turning Point on December 11, but once again no-showed the event, again citing traveling problems.
 Hardy was suspended as a result and did not appear on TNA television again.
 In March, April, and May 2006, Hardy appeared on several live events promoted by TNA in conjunction with Dave Hebner and the United Wrestling Federation.
 Hardy was later released from his TNA contract in June 2006.

-Return to WWE (2006-2009)
+Return to WWE (2006–2009)

 The Hardy Boyz reunion (2006–2007)

 On August 4, 2006, WWE announced that Hardy had re-signed with the company.
 In the following weeks, vignettes aired hyping his return on the August 21 episode of Raw.
 On the day of his return, Hardy confronted then WWE Champion Edge, before an altercation between the two that ended when Lita pulled Edge out of the ring, preventing Hardy from delivering a Swanton Bomb.
-After failing to capture the Intercontinental Championship from Johnny Nitro over the next few weeks, including at Unforgiven, Hardy finally defeated Nitro to win his second Intercontinental Championship on the October 2 episode of Raw.
+After failing to capture the Intercontinental Championship from Johnny Nitro over the next few weeks, including at Unforgiven on September 17, Hardy finally defeated Nitro to win his second Intercontinental Championship on the October 2 episode of Raw.
 On the November 6 episode of Raw, Hardy lost the Intercontinental Championship back to Nitro, after Nitro hit him with the Intercontinental Championship title belt.
-One week later, Hardy regained it on the November 13 episode of Raw, with a crucifix pin.
+One week later, Hardy regained the Intercontinental Championship from Nitro on the November 13 episode of Raw, with a crucifix pin.
 This marked Hardy's third reign as Intercontinental Champion.

 On the November 21 episode of ECW, Hardy teamed with his brother, Matt, for the first time in four years to defeat The Full Blooded Italians.
-At Survivor Series, they both were a part of Team D-Generation X, which gained the victory over Team Rated-RKO with a clean sweep.
-The brothers then received their first opportunity since Hardy's return to win a tag team championship at Armageddon.
+At Survivor Series on November 26, they both were a part of Team D-Generation X, which gained the victory over Team Rated-RKO with a clean sweep.
+The brothers then received their first opportunity since Hardy's return to win a tag team championship at Armageddon on December 17.
 They competed in a four-team ladder match for the WWE Tag Team Championship, but they came up short in their attempt.
 In the course of the match, however, they inadvertently legitimately injured Joey Mercury's face.